 For this fourth edition, Goût de France will involve French embassies abroad and the chefs from some 3,000 participating restaurants around the world.
-They will all offer “French menus” on the same day, Wednesday 21 March 2018.
+They all offered “French menus” on the same day, Wednesday 21 March 2018.

-This unique global event is held on 5 continents in over 150 countries.
+This unique global event was held on 5 continents in over 150 countries.